Advisories and Warnings

 Thresholds governing the issuance of small craft advisories are specific to geographic areas.
 A Small Craft Advisory may also be issued when sea or lake ice exists that could be hazardous to small boats.

-There is no precise definition of a small craft.
-Any vessel that may be adversely affected by Small Craft Advisory criteria should be considered a small craft.
+While there is no precise definition of a small craft, any vessel that may be adversely affected by Small Craft Advisory criteria should be considered a small craft.
 Other considerations include the experience of the vessel operator, and the type, overall size, and sea worthiness of the vessel.

 Eastern United States from (ME to SC, including Lake Erie and Lake Ontario)